ea5gvk/hytpatcher/README.md

 *recommended:* confident use of Linux and python3, knowledge of how to use DMR and MMDVM specific things in amateur radio digital voice networks, knowledge of how to program a HYTERA repeater with CPS, basic network knowledge

-*level:* advanced (made for sysops of HYTERA repeater in amateur radio digital voice networks)
+*level:* advanced (made for sysops or owner of HYTERA repeater used in amateur radio digital voice networks)

 Why we need the [gw_hytera_mmdvm](http://ham-dmr.at/?wpfb_dl=651) ?
 The HYTERA repeater can connect only ONE DMR network at the same time and in hamradio we have a DMR network protocol specification called MMDVM/homebrew protocol.